jedisct1/libsodium-doc/helpers/padding.md

 ## Notes

+Padding should be applied prior to encryption, and removed after decryption.

 Usage of padding in order to hide the length of a password is not recommended.
 A client willing to send a password to a server should hash it instead (even with a single iteration of the hash function).

 This ensures that the length of the transmitted data is constant, and that the server doesn't effortly get a copy of the password.